onfido/onfido-sdk-ui/README.md

   The custom options are:
   - documentTypes (object)

-  The list of document types can be filtered by using the `documentTypes` option.
+  The list of document types visible to the user can be filtered by using the `documentTypes` option.
 The default value for each document type is `true`.

   ```
   options: {